What to do if you have been the victim of a moving scam

 Unfortunately not all moving companies are honest and reliable and 1000’s of people fall victim to moving scams each year.
 There are many types of moving scams but the most common type of moving scam is known as a bait and switch and is described by the Better Business Bureau as “Consumers and the moving company agree on a price to move personal belongings.
 At the end of the move, the movers demand extra fees and hold the belongings hostage unless the fees are paid.”

 If you have been a victim of a moving scam there is hope.
-Whatever type of moving scam you have been a victim of we have put together a list of people and places that you can contact that will help to resolve your moving scam and help to make sure you can get it resolved and that it doesn't happen to anyone else.
+Whatever type of moving scam you have been a victim of we have put together a list of people and places that you can contact that will help to resolve your moving scam and help to make sure you can get it resolved and that it doesn’t happen to anyone else.
 Whatever one of our options you decide to pursue we strongly advise to always keep a record of any communications or complaints that you have made as these will help your case going forward.
 There are a number of options available to you to help you file a complaint against the moving company and help you get the issue resolved.
+Before choosing a mover however we always recommend reading our post on How to choose the right moving company to help you avoid scams and bad moving companies.

 How to report a moving scam